 Include Letterhead if available

-To the DEECA Coastcare Community Grants Program Manager,
+To the DEECA Coastcare Victoria Community Grants Program Manager,

-I am writing to you on behalf of [enter supporting Organisation’s name] to provide a letter of support for the Coastcare grant application [enter details of grant project name].
+I am writing to you on behalf of [enter supporting Organisation’s name] to provide a letter of support for the Coastcare Victoria grant application [enter details of grant project name].

 [enter supporting Organisation’s name] endorses and supports the application made by [insert name of applicant] to receive funding through Coastcare Victoria’s Community Grants.